-With economic recovery in progress, the speed of new development, particularly within the expanded City limits in the North Shore area, will increase.
+With economic recovery in progress, the speed of new development, particularly within the expanded City limits north of Lacamas Lake, will increase.
 Camas receives impact fees paid by new development for park, trail, and open space improvements that increase the capacity of the system.
 The expenditure of the collected fees will be applied to the total costs of implementing projects that are identified in the PROS Plan project list, and as further refined by the City's Capital Improvements Plan.